ragibKhandoker/Django_Job_Circular_Website/README.md

 - **Frontend:** HTML, CSS
 - **Backend:** Django (Python)
 - **Database:** PostgreSQL

+# ⚙️ Getting Started
+- Follow these steps to set up the project on your local machine:
 ## Commnads to run this Project
 ```bash
 python -m venv env